cireficc/pokemon-ai-rails/README.md

 the candidate Pokemon and their moves are almost entirely consistent, as RNG plays only a small part in the AI's decision-making.

+This would be a good agent to get started against a human player; essentially, using our methods a human would choose a Pokemon (or team), and the agent would choose the best counter-Pokemon to the human's, making the human's job defeating the AI's team difficult.
+We could further the results found with our algorithm using an artificial neural network to more consistently and accurately choose the moves used during the battle, to further challenge the human player.

 # Install Prelude

 We developed this project on Cloud9, a free web IDE service.
 Because the workspaces are Ubuntu